Taking quantisation seriously: a farewell to waves: The double slit revisited

-Of vital importance is that it does not matter where we measure the $\ell$ spectrum.
-Both near-field and far-field diffraction regimes yield the same spectrum.
-For wave-based explanations this result is extraordinary.
-The ``interference'' pattern we see in the far-field is already imprinted in $\ell$ within the near-field.
-What this demonstrates is that a consistent momentum distribution that undergirds interference patterns, rather than requiring the pattern be determined by wave-overlap at the point of detection.
-To make this complete, we can demonstrate that the formalism requires that the momentum spectrum is determined before wave over-lap can even occur.
+What the above argument demonstrates is that a consistent momentum distribution undergirds interference patterns, rather than requiring particle momenta be determined by wave-overlap at the point of detection.
+In fact, the Gouy phase also demonstrates each quantum object has a consistent momentum, i.e. it cannot possess a history without a consistent trajectory.
+Otherwise, it would accumulate a mixed Gouy phase by oscillating in $p$ during propagation.
+To make this complete, we can demonstrate that the quantum formalism itself requires that the momentum spectrum is determined before wave over-lap can even occur.